What Is Climate Of India ?

 The cold weather season or winter season

-- During winter season there is a general increase of temperature from north to south.
+- During the winter season there is a general increase of temperature from north to south.
 Isotherms run in east-west direction almost parallel to the latitudes.
 The 210C isotherm runs east-west through the middle of the country roughly parallel to the tropic of cancer connecting Tapi estuary and Mahanadi delta.

 - The western coast is warmer than the eastern coast by about 1.70C.